-- 1. At the time the sponsoring committee for an initiated petition requests approval of the secretary of state to circulate petitions for the purpose of placing a measure on the ballot, the committee also shall submit a statement disclosing the contributions received and the expenditures made for the purpose of drafting the petition. - 2.
-At the time the sponsoring committee for an initiated petition submits signed petitions to the secretary of state, the committee also shall submit a statement disclosing the contributions received and expenditures made for the purpose of circulating the petition. - 3.
+- 1. At the time the sponsoring committee for an initiated or referendum petition requests approval of the secretary of state to circulate petitions for the purpose of placing a measure on the ballot, the committee also shall submit a statement disclosing the contributions received and the expenditures made relating to the petition. - 2.
+At the time the sponsoring committee for an initiated or referendum petition submits signed petitions to the secretary of state, the committee also shall submit a complete statement disclosing the contributions received and expenditures made relating to the petition. - 3.
 If December thirty-first falls between the date the secretary of state approves the petition for circulation and the date the signed petitions are submitted to the secretary of state, a complete statement for the calendar year shall be filed no later than the thirty-first day of January of the following year. - 4.
-The sponsoring committee also shall file a complete statement for the calendar year in which the measure appeared or was to appear on the ballot.
+The sponsoring committee also shall file a complete statement for the calendar year in which the measure or referendum appeared or was to appear on the ballot and any other calendar year not covered by this section in which a contribution was received or an expenditure was made.
 This statement shall be filed no later than the thirty-first day of January of the following year. - 5.
 A sponsoring committee may not accept a contribution of more than one hundred dollars from an out-of-state person or political committee unless the contribution is accompanied by a statement from the contributor listing the name, address, and amount contributed by each person that contributed more than one hundred dollars of the contribution.
 The statement must indicate if no person contributed in excess of one hundred dollars of the out-of-state person's or political committee's overall contribution.
 The statement must also list the occupation, employer, and principal place of business for each individual who contributed more than one hundred dollars of the contributed more than one hundred dollars. - 6.
-The statements required of this section shall include: - a.
+The statements required of this section must include: - a.
 The gross total of all contributions received and expenditures made in excess of one hundred dollars; - b.
 The gross total of all contributions received and expenditures made of one hundred dollars or less; - c.
 The cash on hand in the filer's account at the start and close of the reporting period; - d.
 The name and mailing address of each person that contributed in excess of one hundred dollars to the sponsoring committee; - e.
 The amount of each reportable contribution; - f.
 The date each reportable contribution was received; - g.
 The name and mailing address of each recipient of an expenditure exceeding one hundred dollars in the aggregate; - h.
 The amount of each reportable expenditure; and - i.
 The date the expenditure was made.